WonderlandWar/Portal-Swarm/README.md

 Some fixes did require me to look at the leaked CSGO code for reference in order to see how Portal 2 got around certain issues.

 Unfortunately, it doesn't seem possible to mount the Portal VPKs or HL2 VPKs directly.
-SFM is needed for the hl2 content, but for Portal you'll need to dump everything from portal_pak_dir.vpk to the pak01_dir folder, you won't need to turn this into a VPK, but do not replace the Chell models as those are recompiled for Swarm compatibility.
+SFM is needed for the hl2 content, but for Portal you'll need to dump everything from portal_pak_dir.vpk to the pak01_dir folder, you won't need to turn this into a VPK, but do not replace any of the files because they are needed for Swarm compatibility.

 Credits: